 To the cake stand, I added white salad plates with vinyl star decals that I made last year with my Cricut.

 Some faux red roses add a floral element.
 I just used these for our Kentucky Derby party.
-This stack has red, blue, red in the overall pattern.
+This stack has red and blue.

 At this point, I decided I didn’t like the red check dishtowels against the red checked tablecloth ~ too much red check!
 A white dishtowel with blue stripes works better, don’t you think?